 11.2.2 Data Quality and Repairs

-The aqp package provides several methods for identifying problematic profile geometry and (possibly) “fixing” it.
+The aqp package provides several methods for identifying problematic profile geometry and attempts to “correct” it.
 Most soil databases and methods for storing soils information do not have front end validations that prevent entry of data with “illogical” content.
 Some analyses rely on having only one record of data per depth/profile combination such as those involving depth-weighted averages, or rely on having a “complete” set of records in all profiles over a particular interval.

-checkHzDepthLogic() inspects a SoilProfileCollection object looking for four common errors in horizon depths: bottom depth shallower than top depth, equal top and bottom depth, missing (NA) top or bottom depth, and gap or overlap between adjacent horizons.
+The aqp function checkHzDepthLogic() inspects a SoilProfileCollection object looking for four common errors in horizon depths: bottom depth shallower than top depth, equal top and bottom depth, missing (NA) top or bottom depth, and gap or overlap between adjacent horizons.
 With byhz = TRUE it is possible to perform the first three of the above logic checks on individual horizons.